aryan-91/codexo/README.md

-# FACIAL RECOGNITION ATTENDANCE SYSTEM
+#CODEXO - A FACIAL RECOGNITION ATTENDANCE SYSTEM

 Overview
 This project is a Face Recognition Attendance System using OpenCV and the face_recognition library.
 The system captures video from a webcam, recognizes known faces, and logs the attendance with the current time in a CSV file.